blockworks-foundation/mango-explorer-examples/README.md

 ## Combinable Instructions: Deposit and Withdraw

 Depositing and withdrawing are non-market operations, so don't fit into the `MarketOperations` paradigm.
 They are still possible using `CombinableInstruction`s though!
 [This example](DepositAndWithdraw.ipynb) shows how to deposit and then withdraw Wrapped SOL to and from a Mango `Account`.

+## Combinable Instructions: Raw Transactions

+Integration with other systems sometimes requires working with Solana's own `Transaction`s and `TransactionInstruction`s. `mango-explorer` uses `CombinableInstructions` as its native format, so [this example](RawTransactions.ipynb) shows you how to extract the raw `TransactionInstruction`s and `keypair`s from the `CombinableInstructions` and run them in a raw Solana `Transaction`.

 ## Simple Marketmaker